bond95/ToxicBot/insults_data/README.md

 ### dataset1

-just some random insults in Czech
+Just some random insults in Czech